 A lot of businesses were affected by the COVID-19 outbreak, that’s no secret, but some of them had to suffer a lot, especially during the lockdown.
-Supermarkets are on the ‘victims’ list, as it wasn’t enough that the flow of clients was seriously affected since governments recommended staying at home and, if possible, do your shopping online, but they were also forced to stop all sampling campaigns, for example.
+Supermarkets are on the ‘victims’ list, as it wasn’t enough that the flow of clients was seriously affected since governments recommended staying at home and, if possible, do your shopping online, but they were also forced to stop all sampling campaigns during COVID-19, for example.

 Yes, things were that rough and we weren’t surprised at seeing some locations even closing their doors for undetermined periods.
 But hey, the show must go on and business must go back to normal while respecting social distancing and the entire set of measures imposed by governments.
 In this scenario, we wondered what could happen with some of the regular promotional campaigns, like sampling, since we’ve already mentioned it, we were used to seeing in supermarkets before the lockdown?

 Specifically, brands are already rethinking the way they are doing in-store promotions by implementing some witty alternative campaigns, designed in such a way that they respect all social distancing and safety measures, while also making sure that their messages reach the right audience.

 Sounds pretty cool, right?
 And trust us, you shouldn’t worry that much about product sampling, as these in-store promotions ideas have everything it takes to put a big grin on any customer’s face.

 Therefore, let’s see what a bit of creativity combined with marketing genius can do, shall we?